William Buell Richards

 Sir William Buell Richards (May 2, 1815 - January 26, 1889) was a Canadian lawyer, politician, and judge, and served as the first Chief Justice of Canada.

-Under Richards' leadership, the Supreme Court was marked by controversy surrounding it's creation, concerns about the conduct of its justices, the length and lack of clarity in its decisions, and significant delays in the publication of those decisions.
+Under Richards' leadership, the Supreme Court was marked by controversy surrounding its creation, concerns about the conduct of its justices, the length and lack of clarity in its decisions, and significant delays in the publication of those decisions.

 Early life

 Richards was born in Brockville, Upper Canada, to Stephen Richards and Phoebe Buell, the eldest of three children.
 His younger brother Stephen Richards represented Niagara in the Legislative Assembly of Ontario as a Conservative member from 1867 to 1874.
 The youngest brother Albert Norton Richards represented Leeds South in the House of Commons of Canada as a Liberal member from 1872 to 1874; and served as the second Lieutenant Governor of British Columbia from 1876 to 1881.

 Richards was the maternal grand-son of William Buell, a politician and judge in Upper Canada.

 He earned law degree at the St. Lawrence Academy in Potsdam, New York and then articled with his uncle Andrew Norton Buell in Brockville.
 He was called to the bar in 1837 and continued to practice in Brockville with George Malloch until 1853 and then with his uncle again.